Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our favourite alfresco restaurants!

 The Dempsey Cookhouse & Bar

-Yet another entrant on Dempsey, this elegant-but-casual-enough-to-work-for-well-behaved-kids restaurant from Celebrity Chef Jean-Georges Vongerichten has elevated comfort fare like Black Truffle and Fontina Pizza and a Cheeseburger with Brie and Black Truffle Mayonnaise.
-You can also go straight fancy with their signature Egg Caviar, and the salads are scrumptious (if not huge).
-Weekend brunch is a hit with the kids, and there’s even a nice little patch of grass adjacent to the alfresco tables.
+This elegant but casual enough place to be kid-friendly restaurant by Celebrity Chef Jean-Georges Vongerichten has elevated comfort fare like Black Truffle and Fontina Pizza and a Cheeseburger with Brie and Black Truffle Mayonnaise.
+Weekend brunch is a hit with the kids or you can also go straight fancy with their signature Egg Caviar, and the salads are scrumptious (if not huge).

 This spot on Seah Street across from The Raffles isn’t much more than a hole in the wall, but they do offer outdoor sidewalk seating (close your eyes and it’s almost like you’re in Paris).
 But what really recommends it, though, is that every French chef we’ve ever met in Singapore has sworn by the authenticity of their crepes that taste like they’re fresh from Britanny.
 They import beer and cider from there, too!
 NB: Closed Mondays.

-Grub enjoys a gorgeously lush setting in the middle of Bishan Park.
-You’ll find ample outdoor dining with a terrace that wraps all around the restaurant, along with kid-friendly fare and a limited weekend brunch menu.
+Grub used to be in a gorgeously lush setting in the middle of Bishan Park, but has now moved to Novotel at Stevens Road.
+You’ll find ample outdoor seating with a terrace that wraps all around the restaurant, along with kid-friendly fare and a limited weekend brunch menu.

 Serving up hearty Swiss-German beer and food (prepared with the great product from the butchery and deli next door), Huber’s Bistro makes the perfect location to bring the fam for a lazy weekend brunch or early dinner.
-Thanks to the combination of multiple hot dogs on the menu and a huge, fenced in playground within striking distance, it is also every child’s favorite outdoor dining restaurant in Singapore.
+Thanks to the combination of multiple hot dogs, steaks and burgers on the menu and a huge, fenced-in playground within striking distance, it is also every child’s favourite outdoor dining restaurant in Singapore.

 Huber’s Bistro, 22 Dempsey Road, Singapore 249679, Tel: (+65) 6737 1488, www.hubers.com.sg